Trek Ireland in the Burren, County Clare

 -

-Black Head, The Green Road, Fanore, County Clare
+[Guided Tour] Black Head, Fanore, County Clare

 Halfway up the slopes of Black Head you come across an ancient cattle highway.
 These 'green roads', as Tony Kirby from 'Heart of Burren Walks' explains, were used to drove cattle onto the high lands, across the slopes of the limestone pavement, where they would spend their winter, in an activity ...